 Greetings, Boomer!
 This is an ongoing list of financial terms used throughout the blog that will be defined here.
 I will add to this list as time goes on.
 Good for you for wanting to make sure that you understand what exactly we’re talking about.
 Bolded words in text also have glossary definitions.

 Annuity.
 In its simplest form, an annuity is bought from an insurance company.
 In return, the company promises to pay you money for as long as you live.
-Companies typically charge you annual management fees, insurance fees, and maintenance fees.
-These may not be transparent in your annuity contract—and may be called by different names.
+Some annuities come with a provision to finance your long-term care for, typically, three to five years.
+Annuity companies commonly charge you annual management fees, insurance fees, and maintenance fees.
+These fees may not be transparent in your annuity contract—and may be called by different names.
 There are penalties for early withdrawal.
 Annuity sellers receive substantial financial benefit when you buy.
 The benefit they receive may or may not be called a “commission.”

 Bear market.
 A bear market exists when the economy slows, investor sentiment is pessimistic, and security prices are falling.
 Although commonly referred to when discussing stocks, a bear market can occur for virtually any type of security, including bonds.

 Bond.
-A bond is an IOU issued by a company or government in return for money you loan them.
+A bond is an I.O.U.
+It’s issued by a company or government to you, in return for money you loan them for an agreed length of time.
 While you wait to get paid back, you are paid interest.
-If you want to sell your bond before the loan is due, you’ll receive less than the amount you loaned, if interest rates have risen.
+If you want to sell your bond before the agreed upon time, you’ll receive less than the amount you loaned–if interest rates have risen.
 The principles of bonds are such that, when interest rates go up, the price of bonds goes down.
 Bonds generally don’t keep pace with inflation.
 That’s because prices tend to increase during the duration of long term loans.
 Sometimes companies and governments can’t repay the loan.
 They default and you don’t get paid back.

 Bull market.
 A bull market exists during periods of economic recovery and expansion, investor optimism, and rising security prices.
 Although typically used in reference to stocks, bull markets can occur for virtually any type of security, including bonds.